musnit/sequelize/docs/docs/associations.md

 }
 u.addProject(project)

-// Or by providing a second options.through argument when adding the association, containing the data that should go in the join table u.addProject(project, { through: { status: 'active' }})
+// Or by providing a second options argument when adding the association, containing the data that should go in the join table u.addProject(project, { status: 'active' })

 // When associating multiple objects, you can combine the two options above.
 In this case the second argument